Wolfgang Stefinger: Political positions

 In June 2017, Stefinger voted against his parliamentary group’s majority and in favor of Germany’s introduction of same-sex marriage.

 Controversy

 Amid the COVID-19 pandemic in Germany in 2020, Stefinger was one of three members of his parliamentary group – alongside Ronja Kemmer and Christoph Ploß – who became the subject of media scrutiny after they had accepted an invitation to embark on a three-day short trip to Oman; Oman's embassy covered their travel expenses of 5,466 euros each.

 Personal life

 Stefinger has been in a relationship with fellow politician Sepp Müller since 2022.

+In July 2026 Stefinger married in Bavaria his husband Müller.
+They got a blessing ceremony in Archdiocese of Munich and Freising of Roman-Catholic church in Wildbad Kreuth.